ABOUT THE

 LAYOUT EVOLUTION

-Since our previous event, we have refined the design on the project, based on local feedback and environmental survey findings.
-The updated design includes the removal of two turbines increasing the distance away from the nearest properties in Toft.
-This also helps reduce potential impacts on birds, peat, watercourses, and cultural heritage assets.
+Since our previous event, the project design has been further refined following community feedback and the findings of detailed environmental assessments.
+The design phase is now complete, and the final layout will be submitted to the Scottish Government’s Energy Consents Unit as part of the planning process.
+The updated design includes the removal of two turbines, increasing the distance to the nearest residential properties in Toft.
+This change also helps to reduce potential effects on birds, peat, watercourses, and cultural heritage assets.
+The final layout seeks to balance community input, environmental considerations, and project objectives.

 Environmental